-Please consult with the Registrar's Office Publications and Forms page for the most current specifications for formatting of dissertations and procedures for completing and delivering dissertations.
+Please consult with the Registrar's Dissertation and Thesis Submission page for the most current specifications for formatting of dissertations and procedures for completing and delivering dissertations.
 It is the student's responsibility to obtain all required signatures on all forms and on the dissertation.
 The Registrar's Office in conjunction with the Stanford University Library is offering students the option to submit their dissertation/thesis in electronic format.
-The electronic submission process is free of charge to students and allows students the ability to log into Axess and check their presubmission requirements in the eDissertation/eThesis Center under the academics tab.
-Once these requirements have been met the student will proceed to the Stanford University Library site where students will upload a soft copy of their dissertation/thesis.
+The electronic submission process is free of charge to students and allows students the ability to log into Axess and check their pre-submission requirements in the eDissertation/eThesis Center under the academics tab.
+Once these requirements have been met the "Proceed to Dissertation/Thesis Submission page" button will open up in the student eDissertation/eThesis center and this will allow the student proceed and upload a soft copy of their dissertation/thesis.
 Students are responsible for purchasing bound copies for personal use.